smartcontractkit/ea-framework-js/docs/components/transport-types/websocket-transport.md

 ### Sending messages

 The **builders** object prepares subscribe and unsubscribe messages sent to the Data Provider.
-Configure **either** the per-subscription builders or the batch builders, not both.
-When `batchSubscribeMessage` is present, the batch path is used.
+Configure **either** the per-subscription builders or a custom subscription builder, not both.

 #### Per-subscription builders